vmware-archive/cbapi/server_apis/README.md

 Storage feed events are published as the data is committed to the backend data store (SOLR).
 As compared to ingress feed events, storage feed events happen later in time, but when all data is fully indexed and searchable via SOLR and therefore the CB client API.

-Query feed events are published when a query string provided by a query feed matches comitted data.
+Query feed events are published when a query string provided by a query feed matches committed data.

 #### Ingress Feed Hit